meltano/meltano/docs/src/_contribute/cli.md

 Prefer the term "preview" over "beta".
 Commands that enable a preview feature should be marked as such in help text and in the meltano documentation.
-Where possible if not in the help output, then at least in the documentation, you should also document when the command is expected to graduate from preview status, and what if any short comings, defects, or missing functionality it currently has.
+Where possible if not in the help output, then at least in the documentation, you should also document when the command is expected to graduate from preview status, and what if any shortcomings, defects, or missing functionality it currently has.